They pushed me in the direction of the open cellar door and handed me a torch.

 “Who’s there?”
 I whispered the words, unwilling to alert my captors of my fear.
 However scared I was, my desire for Suzanna not to win was stronger.

 There was no answer, but my flailing torchlight suddenly picked out the pickle jars.
 Right there on the top shelf, just an arms stretch away.
-I kept my back to the rest of the room for the arm stretch, reaching behind me with one hand and shining the torch everywhere else with the other.
+I faced the rest of the room for the arm stretch, reaching behind me with one hand and shining the torch everywhere else with the other.
 Something soft brushed my fingers when I had been expecting the cold solidity of a glass jar.
 I couldn’t help the shriek and was punished with a collective snigger from upstairs.
 But it had simply been a miscalculation, and behind the jars the torchlight revealed a thick, black curtain.
 I eased it to one side and daylight seeped in.

 The cellar window was a thin horizontal slit at pavement level, slightly open.
 It was mottled with mildew and cobwebs but beyond, past iron railings, I could see next-door’s patio, a tub of bright marigolds, teatowels hanging on a washing line.
 A wheelchair, an old man, and a bright red oxygen tank by his side.